richard-to/richard-to.github.io/programming/_posts/2013-12-23-math-rpg-part-5.md

 ![Combat View](/images/p6_battle.png)

 These new sprites poked a number holes in my code.
 For example when I added new sprites, the system no longer handled walkable tiles correctly.
-This is because I was originally checking for my single grass tile.
+This is because I was checking for a single grass tile.
 Now I have multiple grass tiles to account for.
-In the short term, I had planned to keep the maps simple by using numbers to represent tiles.
-This would allow me to create maps in JSON and avoid a map editor utility.
-Unfortunately this means that I map metadata cannot be added to the map file.
+In the short term, I plan to continue to keep the maps simple by using numbers to represent tiles.
+This  allows me to create maps in JSON and avoid the need for a map editor utility.
 Right now I'm trying to figure how to handle map metadata better.
-I'm worried that my quick fix will lead to more issues down the road.
+I'm worried that any quick fix will lead to more issues down the road.

 Here is a screenshot of the new spritesheet: